-Historically, EUDAT services have been built with only a few considerations for conscious data curation and data provenance, with secure and controlled access to data being one of the major initial goals to achieve.
-Other aspects of data curation and data provenance started playing a more prominent role when services matured to production stage and became a part of an operational collaborative infrastructure.
-Specifically, operational requirements of B2SAFE service (that currently offers what long-term digital preservation projects typically call "bit-level" preservation), as well as automated data transfers across interrelated services have made it essential to systematically explore the topic of data curation in EUDAT.
+Historically, EUDAT services have been built with only a few considerations for conscious data curation, with secure and controlled access to data being one of the major initial goals to achieve.
+Other aspects of data curation started playing a more prominent role when services matured to production stage and became a part of an operational collaborative infrastructure.
+Specifically, operational requirements of B2SAFE service (that currently offers what long-term digital preservation) projects typically call "bit-level" preservation), as well as automated data transfers across interrelated B2DROP, B2SHARE and B2FIND services have made it essential to systematically explore the topic of data curation in EUDAT.